 In connection with this offering, the Existing Stockholder's Agreement will be terminated and we will enter into a new stockholders' agreement with certain of the Existing Holders, including Anderson and Great Hill (the "Stockholders' Agreement"), that will provide a framework for our ongoing relationship.
 The Stockholders' Agreement will provide that so long as each of Anderson and Great Hill beneficially owns at least 10.0% of outstanding common stock, each shall have the right to nominate one director to our board of directors.
 Pursuant to the Stockholders' Agreement, we have agreed to use our commercially reasonable efforts to cause the election of the slate of directors recommended by our board of directors, which, subject to the fiduciary duties of our directors, will included the persons nominated by Anderson and Great Hill in accordance with the Stockholders' Agreement.
 At the current ownership levels, Anderson and Great Hill are each entitled to nominate one director for election to our board of directors.
-Mukul Chawla and Chris Gaffney currently serve on our board of directors.
+Mukul Chawla and Chris Gaffney currently serve on our board of directors and will serve as the initial designees of Anderson and Great Hill, respectively, immediately following the completion of this offering.
 The size of our board of directors is currently five, and immediately following the completion of this offering is expected to be nine directors.
 The Stockholders' Agreement will terminate automatically (without any action by any party thereto) as it relates to each stockholder at such time as such stockholder ceases to beneficially own in excess of 10% of the issued and outstanding shares of common stock of the Company as of the time of the record date for the annual stockholders' meeting.